 This is a problem course.
-It is planned for experienced teachers who wish to work on some specific problem or teachers who wish to work on some specific problem or problems in their respective fields.
+It is planned for experienced teachers who wish to work on some specific problem or problems in their repective fields.
 Each student will have the opportunity to make an intensive study of his problem in its relation to the school program.
 There will be regularly scheduled observations in the Training School provided for the members of the class.